ganrad/aks-aspnet-sqldb-rest/README.md

     **NOTE**: Remember to delete the firewall rule setting once you are done working on this hands-on lab.

 5. In the **ClaimsDB** tab, click on **Connection strings** in the left navigational panel (blade).
 Copy the SQL Server database connection string under the **ADO.NET** tab and save the value in a file.
-We will need this connection string in the next section to configure the SQL Server database for the Claims API microservice.
+We will need this connection string in the next sections to configure the SQL Server database for the Claims API microservice.
 See screenshot below.

     ![alt tag](./images/A-06.PNG)